-The following statement may cause some Southern feathers to get ruffled, but here goes: This is true Southern cornbread dressing.
-It contains no bread – just cornbread – and that’s the way we eat it here in the South!
-If we added bread, then it would be called stuffing.
-Down here, we don’t stuff our dressing into the turkey, only our mouths!
+This traditional dressing contains no bread - just cornbread - and that's the way a lot of us eat it here in the South!
+If we added bread, then we would sometimes call it stuffing.
+Down here, we don't usually stuff our dressing into the turkey, only our mouths!

 As I stated earlier, this cornbread dressing is very moist and flavorful.
-That means there’s no need to drown it in gravy, but this Southern gal won’t judge if you do.
+That means there's no need to drown it in gravy, but this Southern gal won't judge if you do.
 It is THE ONE holiday side dish that everyone in my family always looks forward to.
-It’s the perfect Southern comfort food and a wonderful Thanksgiving recipe.
+Heck, even the Northerners might like this version!